Pran-Ker/Pran-Ker/README.md

 * When I'm not coding, you can usually find me playing soccer, travelling, chess, or reading books.
 * I graduated from VIT Vellore with a degree in Computer Science and Business Systems.
 * I've worked with a variety of programming languages and platforms, including NodeJS, Python, GCP, and React Native.
-* Feel free to reach out if you have a cool project you'd like to collaborate on.

 If you're interested in developing startups, researching into Cognitive Science, AI, or Quantum Comptuting.
 HMU.
 Also appericate the follow.